What Have St John Volunteers Been Doing During the Pandemic?

 In late June, the Department of Health and Human Services (DHHS) announced they would be conducting a COVID-19 suburban testing blitz in Melbourne hotspot locations – postcodes that had at least five non-overseas acquired cases since 1 June 2020.
 So where did our volunteers come into the mix?
 Not long after the announcement, DHHS engaged St John to assist with the suburban testing blitz and knocking on doors to engage the public.
 This led to the decision to deploy our passionate volunteers to various hotspot locations to distribute and collect COVID-19 self-testing kits.

-To date, 126 of our people have volunteered a combined 2,100 hours spanning over a three-week period – that’s averaging almost 17 hours service per volunteer.
-Additionally, almost 4,063 addresses have been visited and 5,819 samples have been collected by our people – contributing to the overall 1,170,300 COVID-19 tests conducted.
+To date, 109 of our people have volunteered a combined 1,813 hours spanning over a seven-month period.
+Additionally, almost 4,100 addresses have been visited and over 6,000 samples have been collected by our people – contributing to the overall 1,170,300 COVID-19 tests conducted.

 Transporting Vulnerable People